Updated November 12, 2024.

 They appear everywhere in fiction: complex worlds created around health and well-being.
-Two recent exemplary novels are reviewed below.
-Small Rain by Garth Greenwell is pretty hot off the presses; Tomorrow, and Tomorrow, and Tomorrow by Gabrielle Zevin came out a couple of years ago, but the paperback edition is new.
-While writing this up, a client came to me for help with a query on a grumpy main character and a bookseller suggested, and as a comp, A Man Called Ove by Frederik Backmin, the basis for the recent Tom Hanks movie A Man Called Otto.
+A few recent exemplary novels are reviewed below.
+I’ve just updated this to add State of Paradise by Laura van den Berg, published in summer 2024.
+Small Rain by Garth Greenwell is even hotter off the presses; Tomorrow, and Tomorrow, and Tomorrow by Gabrielle Zevin came out a couple of years ago, but the paperback edition is new.
+While writing this up, a client came to me for help with a query on a grumpy main character and a bookseller suggested, as a comp, A Man Called Ove by Frederik Backmin, the basis for the recent Tom Hanks movie A Man Called Otto.
 Turns out that Ove’s story has a lot to say about the importance of a sense of well-being.

 A novel about a hospital stay.
 While the appeal might seem elusive at first, Greenwell with his poet’s eye and down-to-earth Midwestern style leads the reader lovingly down this rabbit hole.
 There is all the human vulnerability you would expect to find in the patient’s experience, but more intellectual gravity, and much voluptuous distraction in daydreaming about love and wholeness, as the narrator drifts in and out of a mild opioid haze.